 Snowflakes Are Perfect In A Woodland Garden

 It’s very hard to pick a favorite flower, so I won’t, but Snowflakes are way up there!
 They are eager to be here!
 They bloom early spring so in December and January they are already working hard on that effort.
 As you can see, my walk uncovered new growth up to 2-3 inches tall.
-I love that even an impromptu walk in the garden offers hope and a sense that there’s so much to look forward this new year.
+I love that even an impromptu walk in the garden offers hope and a sense that there’s much to look forward to this new year.
 Snowflake flowers are detailed, delicate, and beautiful.
 And, if you look closely I bet you won’t find one missing smudge on any of the pointed white blooms.
 Yes, there’s a tiny bit of green on every point of the delicate flowers.
 Nature does detail so well.

 Best Plants For A Shade Garden

 My walk continues and as I glance over a mix of shade perennials and woodland shrubs that are fading to brown.
 I notice that the Gardenias are thriving here in the woodland garden after being transplanted from our border garden where they received too much sun.
 The ferns also love this shade garden.
 I have them tucked into several areas, especially along the pathway.
 One of the showoffs of this late in the year walk is the Bear’s Breeches.
 It has large, shiny, green leaves that really stand out against the fall leaves.

 One of the biggest reasons I can have these beautiful shade plants is our huge old oak tree that provides the shade that so many of the woodland garden plants require.
 When we noticed a lot of scrawny lower branches on the tree we had a professional tree service come and clean it up to keep the top of the tree as full and healthy as possible.
 This tree is an important shade tree so it’s worth it to take good care of it.
 Click here to see the post.

 American Beautyberry Is Stunning